How to Start Investing in Your 20s: It’s Easier Than You Think

 Time is Your Biggest Ally and Enemy

-I believe that a major issue that many face as they’re starting out is that they completely overlook the issue of time.
-That’s understandable, to a certain extent, as retirement can be as far away as four or even five decades for some which results in some not seeing the need to get started as soon as possible.
-Time, when it comes to investing, can be tricky to deal with as it can be the best thing going for you, but if you wait too long it can be your biggest detractor.
-That said, if you’re trying to start investing in your 20s there is a great case to be made for investing as much as you can.
+Time, when it comes to investing, can be tricky to deal with as it can be the best thing going for you, but it can also be a detractor.
+If you try to start investing in your 20s there is a great case to be made for investing as much as you can.

 Avoid Debt Like the Plague

 What does debt have to do with investing in your 20s?
 Plenty!
 The more debt you have the less you’ll have to invest in the stock market.

 If it’s high interest consumer debt, it’ll only continue to grow and further eat into your income.